 As part of the construction of a cogeneration unit at our refinery in Pembroke, an abandoned residence was converted into habitat for local populations of bats relocated because of the new unit.
 The bat house has attracted a number of bats.

-Valero supports Blooming with Birdie's Caterpillar Condos for Classrooms program, which provides an environmentally focused educational experience to more than 60 San Antonio public schools and libraries with an emphasis on economically disadvantaged schools.
-Teachers are provided with mesh cages,
+Valero supports Blooming with Birdie's Caterpillar Condos for Classrooms program, which provides an environmentally focused educational milkweed plants and two caterpillars, accompanied by virtual lessons that align with the metamorphosis of the monarch butterfly.

+experience

+to more than 60

+San Antonio public

+schools and libraries

+with an emphasis

+on economically

+disadvantaged

+schools.
+Teachers

+are provided

+with mesh cages,